EternityForest/KaithemAutomation/README.md

 Change Log
 =============

+###0.51 IMPORTANT SECURITY UPDATE VERSION!!!!!!!!!!!!!!!!!!!!!!!!
+* Fix bug where kaithem would set it's var folders to publically readable if the wrong umask settings were used(Which is basically always)

 ###0.5

 * kaithem.time.accuracy() returns an estimate of the max error in the current system time in seconds using NTP.